drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 <br></br>
 Quality assurance and testing procedures:
-For the Sentiment Analysis Study titled "Exploring the Emotional Response of Malaysians towards Menu Rahmah," we have implemented quality assurance and testing procedures to ensure the accuracy and validity of our findings.
+For the Sentiment Analysis Study titled "Exploring the Response of 'Mental Health' Tweets," we have implemented quality assurance and testing procedures to ensure the accuracy and validity of our findings.
 We have set specific deliverables and milestones to monitor the progress of the project, including Planning and Requirements Gatherings, Data Collection and Preprocessing, Sentiment Analysis Development, Data Visualization and Insights, Model Deployment and Testing, and Final Report and Presentation.
 These milestones are expected to be completed by the end of weeks 2, 6, 8, 10, 12, and 14, respectively.
 To ensure the quality of the project, we will conduct regular testing and validation of our sentiment analysis model and data visualization techniques, as well as ensuring that the data collection and preprocessing procedures are accurate and comprehensive.
 We will also perform a final review of the entire project before submitting the final report and presentation.

 ## #️⃣: Conclusion

-In conclusion, the primary goal of the proposed project is to identify and extract the subjective information from text data, such as opinions, attitudes, emotions, and feelings expressed about a particular topic or entity and in this case, the aim is  to explore the emotional response of Malaysians towards Menu Rahmah through sentiment analysis.
+In conclusion, the primary goal of the proposed project is to identify and extract the subjective information from text data, such as opinions, attitudes, emotions, and feelings expressed about a particular topic or entity and in this case, the aim is  to explore the response of 'Mental Health' Tweets through sentiment analysis.
 The suggested system analyses a dataset of customers and generates predictions using machine learning methods.
 The team has developed a meticulous schedule and resource plan for the project.
 As for the project's scope, methodology, and expected results are all well specified.
 The project's outcomes might enable organisations to extract the information from various sources like social medias and able to provide them insights/ overview to their products.There are, however some risk and limitations for us in carrying out this project like technical, financial and legal risk.
 In the end of this project, we hope that this will be beneficial to other policymakers, citizens of Malaysia and organisations participating in this programs to help them predict trends and inform business decisions.